lassekongo83/adw-colors/HOWTO.md

 accent_fg_color          # Color for text over widgets using accent_bg_color
 accent_color             # Mostly used for text labels.
-Can be the same as accent_bg_color headerbar_bg_color       # The headerbar background headerbar_backdrop_color # The headerbar backdrop state background headerbar_fg_color       # The headerbar foreground text color card_bg_color            # The background color of lists card_fg_color            # The text color on libhandy lists popover_bg_color         # The background color of popovers and menus popover_fg_color         # The text color on popovers dialog_bg_color          # The background color of message dialogs
+Can be the same as accent_bg_color headerbar_bg_color       # The headerbar background headerbar_fg_color       # The headerbar foreground text color headerbar_backdrop_color # The headerbar backdrop state background headerbar_border_color   # Currently not used in adw-gtk3
+headerbar_shade_color    # The bottom border of the headerbar card_bg_color            # The background color of lists card_fg_color            # The text color on libhandy lists card_shade_color         # List borders popover_bg_color         # The background color of popovers and menus popover_fg_color         # The text color on popovers dialog_bg_color          # The background color of message dialogs